A guide to

 CRO | 7 MIN READ

-No matter how much of a UX expert you are, there really is no telling how ‘real’ users will interact with your site until you see them doing it first-hand.
-It’s quite common for seemingly obvious blockers, that have remained unnoticed and even unconsidered, to only be revealed once a website or new piece of functionality has been tested by real users.
-Use our simple guide to determine what type of user testing your organisation should be undertaking.
+No matter how much of a UX expert you are, there really is no telling how 'real' users will interact with your site until you see them doing it first-hand.
+It's common for seemingly obvious blockers that have remained unnoticed and even unconsidered to only be revealed once real users have tested a website or new functionality.
+Use our simple guide to determine what type of user testing your organisation should undertake.

 What is user testing?

 User testing involves observing people attempting to complete key tasks on your website.
 For example:

 - Finding a suitable course to study

 - Getting in contact with a company

 Watching users undertake tasks allows businesses to find out where their audiences may be experiencing confusion and any difficulties they are having.
 Findings from user testing give clear direction for design changes or A/B tests.